 In Kyiv, on May 26 and 27 there will be a 2 day EMS Symposium, with attendees from all over Ukraine as well as from Poland, Lithuania, Romania and other countries of the region.

-Keynote Speaker will be Dr. Judith Tintinalli.
-Other collaborative ACEP International speakers will include Dr. Igor Tkachenko of University of Tennessee EM.
-Likely as well, Dr. Sean Kivlehan of Harvard International EM, and Dr. Anjni Joiner of Duke EM.
+Keynote Speaker will be UNC Chapel Hill EM Professor and renowned Editor/Author Dr. Judith Tintinalli.
+A EM colleague of Dr. Tintinalli, Dr. Rakesh Jalali of Poland will also be a guest speaker.
+Other collaborative ACEP International speakers will include Dr. Igor Tkachenko of University of Tennessee EM and Dr. Magnus Simonsson of Sweden, ACEP International member.

 ACEP 19 in Denver with ACEP Liaison Dr. Vitaliy Krylyuk of Kyiv went great.

 We met with Dr. Igor Tkachenko of The University of Tennessee EM Program and with Dr. Sean Kivlehan of Harvard EM who are hoping to join us in late May in Kyiv and Poltava Ukraine in 2020 for a two day EM Symposium followed by an international EMS competition.

 Plus the special treat of meeting with Dr. Judith Tintinalli who will also join us in Kyiv in May 2020.

 Dr. Vitaliy Krylyuk, ACEP Liaison for Ukraine, will be joining me at ACEP 2019 (in Denver October 25-November 1) and our annual ACEP Ambassador Meeting.
 It will be great to collaborate and share again with Vitaliy, as we also begin to plan for the ACEP Ambassador Team and Trip to Ukraine in 2020.

 It will also be a joy to share not only Denver, but the Rocky Mountain National Park with Vitaliy.